Valeo, the 5GMED’s teleoperation expertmportales

 The MRM is like a young licensed driver driving for the first time.
 He will reduce the speed of the vehicle, check twice before doing an action and stop the vehicle if he cannot manage the driving situation.

-Nowadays, we are looking for human teleoperation fallback solutions but in the end, we may have a super computer to remotely manage the impaired automated vehicles.
-It seems science-fiction but only the initiative will start the development of such a platform when the number of automated vehicles will be suffisant to justify it.
+Nowadays, we are looking for human teleoperation fallback solutions, but in the end, we may have a supercomputer to manage the impaired automated vehicles remotely.
+It seems science-fiction, but only the initiative will start the development of such a platform when the number of automated vehicles are sufficient to justify it.